AznIronMan/Limitless-OldVB/README.txt

 [CURRENT UPDATE]

+ALPHA 0.1.005.0001 / 2021.07.22 - The Updater Update

+- enabled update button
+- added check for available update on server vs installed version of game
+- added cosmetics for update notifications
+- added logic for checking available update vs current version
+- added ClarkTribeGames Updater 3rd party app as an exe with the application
+- added updater functionality

+[PREVIOUS UPDATES]

 ALPHA 0.1.004.0002 / 2021.07.20 - The Menu Bar Update

 - gui change - moved menu bar to the top of the app and reduced logo, giving increasing the usable space